Backup PuTTY settings and sessions to another copy of PuTTY

 Export PuTTY Settings and Sessions

-If you want to export all PuTTY settings including sessions, run:
+If you want to export all PuTTY settings (including sessions), run the following command in the Command Prompt:

 regedit /e "%USERPROFILE%\Desktop\putty.reg" HKEY_CURRENT_USER\Software\SimonTatham